Kolsha/grokking_sdi/sql_and_non_sql.md

   - you can make _frequent_ updates to the data structure.

 **Choose among Redis, Dynamo, Cassandra, Memcached or MongoDB ?**
-Caching:
+Focus on Caching ?:
   - **Memcached** is designed for caching.
 It keeps data in RAM. **It's great for caching small and static data**.
   - **Redis** is excellent for caching.

-Data Recovery on server failure, multi data center deployment:
+Focus on Data Recovery on server failure, multi data center deployment ?:
   - **Cassandra**, because Cassandra offers great scalability, it can handle large amount of "write" request, and it can handle large amount of data.

-Easy of use and Cloud Capabilities:
+Focus on Easy of use and Cloud Capabilities ?:
   - **Dynamo**, because Dynamo relys on the mature cloud capabilities of AWS, and you can set up dynamoDB easily.

 More reading is [here](https://devathon.com/blog/mongodb-vs-cassandra-vs-redis-vs-memcached-vs-dynamodb/).